 Poster Board – I like the size of these and we would have been able to order them in the right colors, but they would not have been durable enough for years of use.
 However, due to the cost, especially if we would have recycled the poster board for future crafts, this is a good option.
 You would just need to buy new poster board each year.

 6 Large Canvas Tarps (with the spaces painted on them) – This is one I seriously considered.
 Once it was painted we would just unroll it and play.
 It would have taken 6 canvas tarps (at least the ones I liked) to cover the basketball court.
 It would have taken a fair amount of paint, but paint we had.

 Poly Spots or Poly Base Markers – Here was our second choice.
-We found 14″ Poly Base Markers that would have worked very well.
+We found 12″ poly spot markers and 9″ square spots.
+Both would have worked very well.
 The 6 pack came in the 6 colors of the game as well.
 They are durable and there is no prep work (cutting, painting, etc.) needed.

 Note: In Candy Land there is a seventh color, pink, which are the spaces the “treats” are on.
 We decided that we didn’t need pink and placed pictures of the “treats” on one of the regular colors.

 Next I found the different treats that are in Candy Land like the gingerbread man, a candy cane, an ice cream cone, etc. I printed each one out and laminated them.
 At the event I duct taped them to one of the mats.
 I had the treats in the same order and general location as the board game.